danielgtaylor/django-ccss/README.md

      * By default you must put the files under the styles directory (see settings)
      * You must name the templates with a .ccss extension
      * You may use any number of subfolders to organize your templates
- 1. Run the development server with ./manage.py ccssrun
+ 1. Run the development server with ./manage.py runserver
-     * The syntax is identical to ./manage.py runserver
  1. Whenever you update your production servers, run ./manage.py ccss

 Your CSS files will be in your MEDIA_ROOT under the styles directory by default.